wackytank/Face-Detection/README.md

 # FacialRecognition

-This contaisn a python script for real time face detection usin python opencv.
+This contains a python script for real time face detection usin python opencv.

 the script accesses the webcam and detects any face front and marks a black rectangle on the face